 NFL Key Numbers

-Key numbers are the margins most landed on relative to NFL final scores.
-By knowing what the key numbers are, you can avoid getting duped into betting a bad line and if your good at reading between the lines, you can actually read which way the oddsmakers want you to bet on the game.
+Key numbers are the common final score margins in the NFL.
+By knowing what the key numbers are, you can avoid getting duped into betting a bad line, and if you’re good at reading between the lines, you can see which way the oddsmakers want you to bet on the game.